plibither8/gh-followers-tracker/README.md

 > Tracking my GitHub following and un-following with notification on Telegram

-Checks every two hours (GitHub Actions, cron-based workflow) and notifies me on my GitHub bot.
+Checks every two hours (GitHub Actions, cron-based workflow) and notifies me on my Telgram bot.

 Yeah I know this seems a bit creepy but oh well ¯\\\_(ツ)\_/¯.